sohamray19/distilBertNQ/README.md

 Note: I am still trying some hyperparameter combinations, but submitted early as I don't see any significant change coming.
 In the case where there is, I will update the excel sheet.
 ## Potential improvements to performance with time
-* I would love to go deeper into Deep learning techniques, including gradient and batch accumulation, and other optimizations functions.
+* I would love to go deeper into deep learning techniques, including gradient accumulation, and other optimizations functions.
 I wold try to tweak these methods to perform best with our dataset.
 * I would try out different architectures on top of distilbert and other transformer models, especially RoBERTa and BERT large, since with this much data I would suspect larger models would give better results.